 It might seem like an innocuous little appliance, but portable heaters can be dangerous.
 How safe is your portable heater?

 When winter hits, and you pull the portable heater out of the cupboard, it’s easy to plug it in and turn it on without giving much thought to operating it safely.
 After all, what could go wrong?
 Actually – a lot!
-According to Fire and Rescue NSW, there’s a 10% increase in the number of home fires over the winter months, mainly due to increased usage of heaters and electric blankets.
+According to Fire and Rescue NSW, there’s a 10% increase in the number of home fires over the winter months, mainly due to increased usage of heaters.